The loop variable defines the loop index value for each iteration.

 The following code attempts

-to reference a field (b
+to reference a field (b) of the loop variable (p)

 as if it were a structure.
 Both lines within the loop are invalid.